Blog Loss Of Use Car Insurance

 Have you ever been in a situation where your car was severely damaged in an accident and required extensive repairs or even a complete replacement?
 If yes, you might have wondered whether your policy includes coverage for a rental car during the waiting period.
 The key factor determining this is whether you have a loss of use coverage.

-Here is an example of when loss of use coverage could support you:
+Here is an example of when OPCF 20, coverage for transportation replacement, could support you:

 Loss of use coverage paid for a rental car while your car was being repaired, so you didn't have to arrange or pay for it yourself.

-Insurance for vehicles in Ontario is mandatory and includes coverages like third-party liability, SABS, and direct compensation property damage (DCPD).
+Insurance for vehicles in Ontario is mandatory and includes coverages like third-party liability, and SABS.
 However, loss of use coverage is an optional add-on that you can choose to include in your policy, but it is not a requirement by law.

 Loss of use coverage is priced at approximately $60 to $80 annually, although this figure can fluctuate based on various factors, such as bundling home and auto and available insurance discounts.